ezsystems/commerce-documentation/docs/guide/wishlist_and_stored_baskets/wishlist_and_stored_basket_stored_baskets.md

 #### Removing products from a stored basket

-You can remove products from a stored basket by deleting it or by deleting the whole stored basket (use the trash icon in the right user menu section).
+You can remove products from a stored basket by deleting them or by deleting the whole stored basket (use the trash icon in the right user menu section).

 #### Unavailable products